 I risk being redundant, but this point is important to emphasize.
 These values should NOT be the same if the worlds tectonic plates are only 4500 years old as predicted by flood geology.

-Why would radiometric dating, which supposedly is a useless tool for estimating the true age of the earth by YEC reckoning, provide near-precise estimates of current plate motions, which are confirmed by a completely unrelated form of measurement?
+Why would radiometric dating, which YECs repeatedly tell us is a useless tool for estimating the true age of the earth, provide near-precise estimates of current plate motions, which are confirmed by a completely unrelated means of measurement?

 For the YEC hypothesis, they shouldn’t.
 And yet they do.